 Where to Find Sand Dollars in Puerto Rico

-The best place to find sand dollars in Puerto Rico is on the northern and eastern shore beaches.
+Sand dollars are one of my favorite shells and the best place to find them in Puerto Rico is on the northern and eastern shore beaches.

 Sand dollars can also frequently be found on the beaches in Carolina.